"April 8, 2015 -- A new study ties antidepressants to a higher risk for first-time seizures in people being treated for depression.

 Major Depressive Disorder

-WELLBUTRIN XL is indicated for the treatment of major depressive disorder.
+WELLBUTRIN XL® (bupropion hydrochloride extended-release tablets) is indicated for the treatment of major depressive disorder (MDD), as defined by the Diagnostic and Statistical Manual (DSM).

 Seasonal Affective Disorder

-WELLBUTRIN XL is indicated for the prevention of seasonal major depressive episodes in patients with a diagnosis of seasonal affective disorder.
+WELLBUTRIN XL is indicated for the prevention of seasonal major depressive episodes in patients with a diagnosis of seasonal affective disorder (SAD).

-The efficacy of WELLBUTRIN XL for the prevention of seasonal major depressive episodes was established in 3 controlled trials of adult outpatients with a history of major depressive disorder with an autumn-winter seasonal pattern as defined by Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV) criteria (see Clinical Trials).
+The efficacy of bupropion hydrochloride extended-release tablets in the prevention of seasonal major depressive episodes was established in 3 placebo-controlled trials in adult outpatients with a history of MDD with an autumn-winter seasonal pattern as defined in the DSM [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

-It is generally agreed that acute episodes of depression require several months or longer of sustained pharmacological therapy beyond response to the acute episode.
-It is unknown whether or not the dose of WELLBUTRIN XL needed for maintenance treatment is identical to the dose needed to achieve an initial response.
-Patients should be periodically reassessed to determine the need for maintenance treatment and the appropriate dose for such treatment.
+It is generally agreed that acute episodes of depression require several months or longer of antidepressant treatment beyond the response in the acute episode.
+It is unknown whether the WELLBUTRIN XL dose needed for maintenance treatment is identical to the dose that provided an initial response.
+Periodically reassess the need for maintenance treatment and the appropriate dose for such treatment.

-For the prevention of seasonal major depressive episodes associated with seasonal affective disorder, WELLBUTRIN XL should generally be initiated in the autumn prior to the onset of depressive symptoms.
-Treatment should continue through the winter season and should be tapered and discontinued in early spring.
-The timing of initiation and duration of treatment should be individualized based on the patient's historical pattern of seasonal major depressive episodes.
-Patients whose seasonal depressive episodes are infrequent or not associated with significant impairment should not generally be treated prophylactically.
+For the prevention of seasonal MDD episodes associated with SAD, initiate WELLBUTRIN XL in the autumn, prior to the onset of depressive symptoms.
+Continue treatment through the winter season.
+Taper and discontinue WELLBUTRIN XL in early spring.
+For patients treated with 300 mg per day, decrease the dose to 150 mg once daily before discontinuing WELLBUTRIN XL.
+Individualize the timing of initiation, and duration of treatment should be individualized, based on the patient's historical pattern of seasonal MDD episodes.

 Switching Patients From WELLBUTRIN Tablets Or From WELLBUTRIN SR Sustained-Release Tablets